 The Physical Therapy Department at the College of Mount St. Joseph now participates in the Physical Therapist Centralized Application Service, known as PTCAS.
 To learn more about the PTCAS application process, please visit the PTCAS web site.

 - An earned undergraduate degree with a minimum GPA of 3.0 on a 4.0 scale by matriculation date.
 Undergraduate coursework from ALL institutions attended/courses taken will be included in this calculation.
 For those individuals with a graduate degree, only the graduate degree GPA will be used.

 - Completion of the Graduate Record Examination (GRE).
 Scores within the last five years will be accepted.

-- Completion of the following prerequisite course work, with a grade of “C” or better (this includes C+, C, and C-) by matriculation date.
+- Completion of the following prerequisite coursework, with a grade of “C” or better (this includes C+, C, and C-) by matriculation date.
 Students may apply for admission before completing all prerequisite coursework.
-However, at least 2/3 of science prerequisites (e.g. 6 semesters or 9 quarters) must be completed by application deadline.
+However, at least 2/3rds of science prerequisites (e.g. 6 semesters or 9 quarters) must be completed by application deadline.

-One year (two semesters or three quarters) of each of the following courses with laboratory:
+One year (two semesters or three quarters) of each of the following courses with laboratory component:

 Anatomy and Physiology - Human anatomy & physiology is preferred, although mammalian or vertebrate are also acceptable.
 Courses in exercise physiology do NOT count towards the physiology requirement.